Need to talk? Call 1800 882 436.

 Meningococcal infections can cause invasive meningococcal disease, which can include:

-• sepsis (a life-threatening condition that occurs when the body damages its own tissues and organs in response to infection)
+• sepsis (a life-threatening condition that occurs when the body damages itself in response to severe infection)

 • meningitis (inflammation of the membranes surrounding your brain and spinal cord)